SuperPanda/orchestration-architect/Development Journal/Notes/2025-03-19 [OA-NOTE-019] Review - Identify current objectives and resources/Plan.md

 - Go: PXE Boot

+Needs to be able to use components individually for reasons of organ-isation.

-### Purpose
+### Purposeful

+The problem that the `resources` utilised to achieve aims are ineffective.(See Minksy, The Emotion Machine, Chapter 6.
+Common Sense - Section on Goals)
 Needs to be able to generate systems for reasons of infrastructure.

-Needs to be able to use components individually for reasons of organ-isation.

-META Collection needs to build the rest of resourcefulness.
+META Collection needs to build the rest of the collections (thus being a resource).

 Need TASKS for remember context.

+>   **Aim**: Natural Task Management from Needs

-## Understandable / Visibility
+## Comprehensibility

+The `context overload` problem (this needs to be minimised to achieve this aim).

 Needs to demonstrate the bootstrap tasks.

+>   **Aim**: Have Tooling to Find Information

+>   **Aim**: Visualisation of Architecture

+>   **Task**: Create a book summary based on existing diagrams.

 Needs documentation.

+### Visibility

+The `out of sight, out of mind` problem with recall when needed (this gap is required to achieve the sub-aim).

+Run `fd ".d2" ../..` to find diagrams

+The file `../2025-03-19 [OA-NOTE-018] Prototype - Generic Diagram Modelling of Encapsulated Context/Wire-Diagram.d2` should be used as a useful starting diagram structure for complex behaviours.

+The file `../2025-03-13 [OA-NOTE-006] Prototype - Orchestration Architect Visualisation/architecture.d2` can begin with:

+**Repository**

+1. Repository Topology

+2. Branches

+3. Worktrees and Workspaces

+**Collections**

+1. Collections Summary

+2. Collection Components

+**Auxillary Components and Tools**